Themes and action steps

 2) Theme: Develop coordinated efforts across campus and commitment from senior leadership.

 Action: Created the Presidential Diversity Council, the diversity and global engagement committee of the long range planning committee, and the Bias and Discrimination Council.
 Merged all three into one Inclusive Community Council.
 Senior Staff created a vision for diversity and global engagement as well as personal and organizational Themes under this Theme.
 Created Associate Provost for Inclusive Community position.
+Created Dean of Multicltural Affairs position.
+Created identity based support, staff and education for areas not already covered and now have that support for all major areas of human difference.

 3) Theme: Create more opportunities for student expression on campus.